Bowie and Crofton DUI Defense Lawyer Protecting Your Future

 Criminal penalties for a first DUI/DWI conviction in Maryland

 DUIs and DWIs are misdemeanors.
 For a first DUI offense, or the first DUI in the past five years, possible penalties include up to one year in jail and a fine of up to $1,000.
-If there was a minor in the car at the time, the penalty can increase to up to 2 years in jail, and up to $2,000 in fines.
+If there was a minor in the car at the time, the penalty can increase to up to two years in jail, and up to $2,000 in fines.

 Second and third DUI/DWI convictions